PBSC students land Department of Energy internships

 The internship runs from January to May of next year.
 As part of the application process, Wagner and Michels selected their preferred internship site from among the DOE’s 15 laboratories across the country.

-Wagner, a Dr. Floyd F. Koch Honors College student pursing his Associate in Arts degree, chose the Princeton Plasma Physics Laboratory in Princeton, N.J. and Michels, also pursuing an Associate in Arts degree, chose the Oak Ridge National Laboratory in Oak Ridge, Tenn.
+Wagner, a Dr. Floyd F. Koch Honors College student pursuing his Associate in Arts degree, chose the Princeton Plasma Physics Laboratory in Princeton, N.J. and Michels, also pursuing an Associate in Arts degree, chose the Oak Ridge National Laboratory in Oak Ridge, Tenn.

 Wagner selected the Princeton lab because of his interest in fusion energy.
 His project will be to build a spectrometer for the an onsite plasma generator.
 Michels chose Oak Ridge for his interest in nuclear fusion.
 For his project, he will help make the process of recycling rubber tires and transforming them into black carbon more efficient.